4therealm/prework-study-guide/README.md

 ## Usage

-Provide instructions and examples for use.
+this web page will provide instructions and examples for use.
 Include screenshots as needed.
 Each section provides notes related to certain topics. opening devtools will reveal the JS code running in the background.

 ## Credits